Note

 tag over a one-month period:

-Azure Databricks adds the following default tags to all-purpose compute:
+Azure Databricks adds the following default tags to compute resources:

 Tag key | Value |